Amery Hill School

 Amery Hill School is a coeducational secondary school with academy status set on a hill above the market town of Alton, Hampshire, England.
-Its head teacher is Stephen Mann.
+Its head teacher is R. Jeckells.

 History

 It was awarded Music College specialist school status in 2004 by the Department for Education and Skills (DfES).
 It was rated 'a good school' and 'not yet an outstanding school' in the Ofsted inspection report (2013).
 Amery Hill School is now part of the ICT Register, a database that captures ICT and eLearning expertise in schools and learning centres across the world.

 Previously a community school administered by Hampshire County Council, in October 2011 Amery Hill School converted to academy status.
 The school is now sponsored by the Amery Hill School Academy Trust.